intel-analytics/ipex-llm/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/example/treeLSTMSentiment/README.md

-             --regRate           # number of L2 regularization rate, default is 1e-4 --p                 # number of dropout probability rate, default is 0.5 --epoch             # number of epochs, default is 5
+             --regRate           # number of L2 regularization rate, default is 1e-4 --p                 # number of dropout probability rate, default is 0.5 --epoch             # number of epochs, default is 5 --optimizerVersion  # option to set DistriOptimizer version, default is "optimizerV1"
     ```